• Published April 1, 2024

 2. Collaborate.

 Bringing people together to plan and execute change is critical.
-Successful change leaders worked across boundaries, encouraged employees to break out of their silos, and refused to tolerate unhealthy competition.
+Successful change leaders collaborate across boundaries, encouraged employees to break out of their silos, and refused to tolerate unhealthy competition.
 They also included employees in decision-making early on, strengthening their commitment to change.
 Unsuccessful change leaders failed to engage employees early and often in the change process.

 3. Commit.